tvcutsem/harmony-reflect/doc/handler_api.md

 The proxy throws a TypeError if:

   *  The `target` has a non-configurable property that is not listed in the result.
-Proxies cannot hide non-configurable properties.
+Proxies cannot hide non-configurable properties, so the result array must contain the keys of all non-configurable own properties of the target object.

   *  The result contains new property names that do not appear in `target` and  `Object.isExtensible(target)` is false.
-If the target is non-extensible, a proxy cannot report new non-existent properties.
+If the target is non-extensible, a proxy cannot report new non-existent properties, that is, the result array must contain all the keys of the own properties of the target object and no other values.

+ES6 Compatibility Note: in ES6, this trap will also be triggered for the following operations:

+  * `Object.assign(target, proxy)`
+  * `Object.getOwnPropertySymbols(proxy)`

+Also, in ES6, the trap can return an array of strings or symbols (this library does not support symbols).